The best running headlamps 2023: for training and racing after dark

 Wow… the Black Diamond Sprint truly is ultralight.
 At almost half the weight of the other headlamps on test (50g / 1.8oz), this is definitely one to pop in your pack in case you’re out longer than you expect to be, losing yourself in the beauty of a sunset.

 For such a tiny, light headlamp the Sprint packs a serious punch with 225 lumens on max power for at least 1.5 hours, or 120 lumens for four hours on the medium setting.
-This is plenty bright enough to run happily at night on roads and easy trails, but for more technical terrain, faster off-road running and night navigation most people will want a brighter light.
+On test, we found that this was plenty bright enough to run happily at night on roads and easy trails, but for more technical terrain, faster off-road running and night navigation most people will want a brighter light.

 It’s comfy, very water resistant, has a rechargeable lithium battery and a battery life indicator on the side, but we didn't find the brightness modes intuitive to use, and had to dig out the instruction manual.
-The dimmer function is a little tricky too, and the genius quick-power boost side-tap only works with tech-compatible gloves.
+Our expert goes on to report that "the dimmer function is a little tricky too", while the genius quick-power boost side-tap only works with tech-compatible gloves.

 Read our full Black Diamond Sprint review